+BONDS - Sources of Payment."
 The Bonds are issued pursuant to the Act; the Bond Orders and an election held on November 4, 2008.
 See "THE BONDS - Authority for Issuance," and "THE BONDS - Issuance of Additional Debt."

-Principal Use of Proceeds

-The proceeds of the sale of the Utility Bonds will be used to (i) pay for or reimburse the Developer for certain Utility Improvements and pay related costs; (ii) pay eighteen (18) months of capitalized interest on the Utility Bonds; and (iii) pay the costs of issuing the Utility Bonds.

-The proceeds of the sale of the Road Bonds will be used to (i) pay for or reimburse the Developer for certain Road Improvements and pay related costs; (ii) pay eighteen (18) months of capitalized interest on the Road Bonds; and (iii) pay the costs of issuing the Road Bonds.
+The proceeds of the sale of the Utility Bonds will be used to (i) pay Principal Use of Proceeds for or reimburse the Developer for certain Utility Improvements and pay related costs; (ii) pay twelve (12) months of capitalized interest on the Utility Bonds; and (iii) pay the costs of issuing the Utility The proceeds of the sale of the Road Bonds will be used to (i) pay for or reimburse the Developer for certain Road Improvements and pay related costs; (ii) pay fifteen (15) months of capitalized interest on the Road Bonds; and (iii) pay the costs of issuing the Road Bonds.
 Outstanding Unlimited Tax Bonds......
-As of August 1, 2021, an aggregate of \$168,295,000 principal amount of the District's previously issued bonds remains outstanding (the "Outstanding Bonds").
-See "THE BONDS -Outstanding Bonds."
+As of August 1, 2022, an aggregate of \$209,000,000 principal amount of the District's previously issued unlimited tax bonds remains outstanding (the "Outstanding Bonds").
+See "THE BONDS -Outstanding Unlimited Tax Bonds."
+Municipal Bond Insurance The scheduled payment of principal of and interest on the Bonds when due will be guaranteed under an insurance policy to be issued concurrently with the delivery of the Bonds by Assured Guaranty Municipal Corp. ("AGM").
+See "MUNICIPAL BOND INSURANCE."
+Ratings The Bonds received an insured rating of "AA" (stable outlook) from S&P Global Ratings ("S&P") and are expected to receive an insured rating of "A1" (stable outlook) from Moody's Investors Service, Inc. ("Moody's") solely in reliance upon the issuance of the Policy at the time of delivery of the Bonds by AGM.
+In addition, Moody's has assigned an underlying credit rating of "Baa3" to the Bonds.
+See "MUNICIPAL BOND INSURANCE" and "RATINGS."
 Bond Counsel Bracewell LLP, Dallas, Texas.
 See "LEGAL MATTERS" and "TAX MATTERS."
 Management of the District."

-THE DISTRICT

-Description.......
+Underwriters' Counsel......
+McCall, Parkhurst & Horton, L.L.P., Houston, Texas.
+THE DISTRICT Description.......
 The District was created pursuant to the Act as a conservation and reclamation district under Section 59, Article XVI of the Texas Constitution.
 The District encompasses approximately 2,194.37 acres of land located wholly within the corporate limits of the City within the County.
 The District is approximately 7 miles south of the Dallas-Fort Worth Airport.
 The District is approximately 21 miles west of downtown Dallas, approximately 16 miles east of downtown Fort Worth and is bounded by Collins Street, Green Oaks Boulevard, Trinity Boulevard and Texas Highway 360.
 The District lies entirely within the boundaries of the TIRZ.
 See "THE DISTRICT."
 The TIRZ.....
+The TIRZ was created by the City on December 18, 2007, and, after an expansion of its boundaries on April 11, 2017, includes approximately 2,404 acres, including all 2,194.37 acres comprising the District, as well as other property located outside of the District.
+The TIRZ operates under the provisions of the Tax Increment Financing Act, Chapter 311, Texas Tax Code (the "TIRZ Act") to facilitate the development of the land within the boundaries of the constitute valid and binding obligations of the District.
+See "THE